thrawn01/args/README.md

 * Support Default Arguments
 * Support Reading arguments from an ini file
 * Support different types of optional prefixes (--, -, ++, +, etc..)
-* If AddOption() is called with a name that doesn’t begin with a prefix, apply some default rules to match - or -— prefix
+* If AddFlag() is called with a name that doesn’t begin with a prefix, apply some default rules to match - or -— prefix
 * Support for Config only options
 * Support for Groups
 * Support for Etcd v3 (See: https://github.com/thrawn01/args-backends)